United Nations Framework Convention on Climate Change’s Youth Climate Report

 The Youth Climate Report is a multilinear, interactive, database documentary film project using a platform of a Geographic Information System (GIS) map showcasing 700+ videos of climate research produced by youth from around the world.
-The project was first introduced to the UN in 2011 as a linear, one-hour documentary film incorporating five to six video reports on climate research made by students around the world.
+A partner program of the United Nations Framework Convention on Climate Change, the project was first introduced to the UN in 2011 as a linear, one-hour documentary film incorporating five to six video reports on climate research made by students around the world.
 Delegates attending the annual climate summits known as the COP conferences asked for more content each year, so a new multilinear format using GIS technologies was introduced at COP21, the climate conference held in Paris, where it was used by all signatory countries of the Paris Accord in implementing climate action plans for their respective nations.

-The project was created, curated, and maintained by Mark Terry, a postdoctoral Fellow with the Dahdaleh Institute of Global Health Research and the Faculty of Environmental Studies.
+The project was created, curated, and maintained by Mark Terry, an Adjunct Professor at York University and Wilfrid Laurier University in Canada.
 Dr. Terry is also the author of the book The Geo-Doc: Geomedia, Documentary, and Social Change, published by Palgrave Macmillan.

 Do you have a story to tell about climate research, impacts, or solutions in your country or community?
 The United Nations wants to see them!
 Please click on our Tip Sheets tab above to learn how to make a 3-5 minute documentary film for the Youth Climate Report.
 When your film is ready, upload it to YouTube and send us the link at email@example.com for consideration.
 If approved, your film will be added to our GIS database and presented at the next UN climate summit, COP28, in Dubai.
 Good luck!